mtragj/mtragj/_posts/volunteers/2024-08-10-north-unc-trail-maintenance.md

 We will ride motos out from our meeting point on FS 402 (Divide Road)

-If you can volunteer, please RSVP to mtrawestco@gmail.com no later than 9am Saturday.
-Follow up email  will be sent Saturday afternoon with meet details to those who RSVP.
+If you can volunteer, please RSVP to mtrawestco@gmail.com no later than 12pm Friday the 9th.
+Follow up email will be sent Friday afternoon with meet details to those who RSVP.

 ![Trailwork Meeting point map]({{ site.urlimg }}/trail_work_day_meet_upper_bench_1024x806.jpg)